ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 Angioma Alliance has a great [article outlining every step in the surgery process](http://angioma.org/pages.aspx?content=77&id=67), from preparing your finances and family right up to what to do in the operating room.
 It's definitely worth it to read through this if you're preparing for a surgery.

+I didn't go out in public for weeks before the surgery, thinking it would avoid any risk of getting sick and delaying the surgery.
+That might have been over the top, but do whatever you can to stay healthy in the days leading up to it.

 It's a good idea to stay in a hotel close to the hospital the day before the surgery, if possible.
 You'll want to avoid the stress of not being able to get to the hospital in time.

 Overall - as obvious as this is to say - just don't stress out about it.
 Feeling a little anxious is fine, but have confidence in your surgeon and think about how cool it'll be when you get to take a ton of photos of your big scar.
 Play a video game or solve some puzzles or do anything else that requires a lot of distraction and concentration the night before, and of course, sleep.